Eurostar, Thalys TGV and ICE trains make rail travel from London in England to Cologne (Köln) and Aachen in Germany time competitive with flying.

 All trains between Brussels and Köln currently stops in Aachen about half an hour before arriving in Cologne.

 Timetables often include further options at night but will leave passengers overnight in Brussels or on a crazy nighttime sightseeing tour of The Netherlands or on a night train via Paris, Stuttgart and Frankfurt.
-Sometimes, these overnight train connections are the cheapest options but a crazy way to save £10 pounds, or a great way to make a stopover in Brussels en route.
+Sometimes, these overnight train connections are the cheapest options but a crazy way to save £10 pounds.
+Flixbus coaches may be faster and almost certainly cheaper.

 Tickets for Trains between London and Cologne